ckasidis/ckasidis-com-v1/README.md

-### This is my portfolio website built with React.js, Next.js, TailwindCSS, and TypeScript
+### This is my portfolio website built with
-*Visit the production website at [ckasidis.com](https://ckasidis.com)*
+- React.js
+- Next.js
+- TailwindCSS
+- TypeScript